borkdude/blog/posts/porting-cljs-project-to-squint.md

 compiler.
 I deliberately don't call it a CLJS compiler, since it has some differences with CLJS: all data structures in squint are just JS objects, arrays and iterators/generators.
-The standard library mimics ClojureScript in that it never mutates if the standard library doesn't mutate, e.g. `assoc` returns a new object and doesn't mutate the object argument.
+The standard library mimics ClojureScript in that it never mutates if CLJS doesn't mutate, e.g. `assoc` returns a new object and doesn't mutate the object argument.
 This approach has a few benefits and of course a few drawbacks.
 Some of the benefits are that JS interop becomes considerably easier, the bundle size becomes way smaller, in some cases